Sacrament of Baptism

 Baptism Preparation Course

 Parents of Children to be baptised are expected to attend a Baptism preparation .
-Our two part courses are run by a small friendly team of our Parishioners , who kindly give their time and also our Parish Priests.
-The sessions take place at the Windhill Churches Centre ( Parish Centre , a detached building behind the back of St Joseph’s Church).
+Our ‘one evening course’ is currently run by Fr Carlos The sessions take place at the Windhill Churches Centre ( Parish Centre , a detached building behind the back of St Joseph’s Church).
 The course is very relaxed, Non Catholics are very welcome and there are no exams or tests!
 It is also a perfect opportunity to meet other Parents in the Parish.